privacybydesign/irma-documentation/docs/session-requests.md

 Attributes marked as `optional` in the containing credential type ([example](https://github.com/privacybydesign/irma-demo-schememanager/blob/482ba298ee038ea43bd0cf8017567a844be0919e/MijnOverheid/Issues/fullName/description.xml#L54)) may be skipped in the `attributes` map.
 This issues [the `null` value](#null-attributes) to these attributes.

 `disclose` and `labels` are optional, allowing for *combined disclosure-issuance sessions*, in which the user is required to disclose attributes before the IRMA server will issue the credentials.

+The `clientReturnUrl` option can also be used, both for issuance only and combined disclosure-issuance sessions.
+Usage is similar as in [disclosure sessions](#client-return-url).

 ## Extra parameters
 For each API that accepts one of the above session request data types, the requestor can provide additional parameters to configure the session at the IRMA server, by providing an *extended session request* instead, as follows: